mkroselu/Data_Science_Project_SQL/VizAssignment/README.md

-# Group Assignment: Data Preparation and Visualization
+# Data Preparation and Visualization

 ### Instructions:
 You will be presented with a scenario and will need to utilize your SQL and python skills to complete this assignment successfully.